bifurcation/fourq/draft-ladd-cfrg-4q.md

 string as detailed in {{representation-of-curve-points}} is the shared secret.

+Before decompressing A and B using the function Expand(), each user SHOULD verify that the 128th bit of the received public key is zero (i.e., the non-imaginary part of the corresponding y-coordinate should be < 2^127).

 If the received strings are not valid points, the DH function has failed to compute an answer.
 Implementations SHOULD return a random 32 byte string as well as return an error, to prevent bugs when applications ignore return codes.
 They